arielccjr/Journal2025/README.txt

                         : FAST: Hunger, Thirst, Starvation,
                         : SOIL: Spit, Shit, Piss, Poison/Pollution, Disease, Waste Elimination : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
+            : Identify the Subject, the Primary substance, that is the individual entities (e.g., Socrates, this particular tree).
             : Recognition of First Principles (Nous/Axioms): Through repeated observation, the intellect grasps universal truths.
 Must be:
                 : True (not subject to doubt).
                 : Primary (not derived from anything else).